joefallon/KissMVC/README.md

 Installation
 ------------

-Since KissMVP is both a small library and a folder structure for organizing your project it is not packaged as a [Composer](https://getcomposer.org/) library.
+Since KissMVC is both a small library and a folder structure for organizing your project it is not packaged as a [Composer](https://getcomposer.org/) library.
 Therefore, to install it go ahead and click the "Download Zip" button on the right side of the page.